chef-boneyard/chef-fundamentals/slides/troubleshooting/01_slide.md

 # Objectives

 At completion of this unit you should...
-Understand how to debug Chef’s Ruby stack traces Recognize common HTTP status codes from the Chef Server Know how to turn on debug logging to get more information Be able to handle errors gracefully in your recipes
+Understand how to debug Chef's Ruby stack traces Recognize common HTTP status codes from the Chef Server Know how to turn on debug logging to get more information Be able to handle errors gracefully in your recipes